jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 ```

 When adding items, under the surface, an item gets assigned a class, upon which the item configures itself according to the class description.
 Only one of the assignments of a class is explicitly visible in the code above: the first line: assigning the Structure class to the Structure object.
 In the 3rd layer it was a C++ object describing the class.
-In the 4th layer it is an Circular object describing the class.
+In the 4th layer it is a Circular object describing the class.
 So in this layer, the class descriptions used, are Circular objects, whereas in the previous layer the class descriptions used, were C++ objects.
 After class assignment, an object looks the same in both layers.
 The first g in ggg-layer stands for generic: the fact that the engine above might be used specifying Circular objects.
 The second g in the ggg-layer also stands for generic, but now because the engine itself is built up of generic CItem objects.
 The third g in the ggg-layer stands for generic, but now the fact that the reflective data of every CItem object used in the code above, is also a generic Circular object.